-Limited time offer: Earn 60,000 American Airlines AAdvantage® bonus miles after you spend $3,000 in purchases within the first 3 months of opening your account.
+Earn 30,000 American Airlines AAdvantage® bonus miles after you spend $1,000 in purchases within the first 3 months of opening your account.
 This is one of the largest bonus offers we've seen on a co-branded airline credit card in recent months.

 Earn double AAdvantage® miles for each $1 spent on eligible American Airlines purchases.
 So this is definitely a good card to use when it comes time to pay for your ticket purchases as long as they are made directly with American Airlines.

 Earn 1 AAdvantage® mile for every dollar you spend on other purchases.
 You will earn 1 AAdvantage® mile for each dollar you spend on purchases made with your card.
 This is really the main advantage of using an airline credit card like this, because you can actually earn miles just by charging the purchases you make anywhere to this card.